Country Liberal Party: Voter base

+Demographics

+A 2023 poll conducted by the Redbridge Group, which found that the CLP would win the 2024 general election in a landslide, looked at demographics by voting intention in the Northern Territory.
+The poll found that the CLP has a support base among many demographics.
+The poll found that the CLP is overwhelmingly more popular than Labor among middle and high-income earners and people over 40, and that the CLP had more support than Labor among both Indigenous and non-Indigenous people, English and non-English speakers, and both men and women.
+The poll found that people aged between 18 and 40 are still more likely to vote for the CLP than they are any party, but by a smaller margin than people over 40.

+As less parties and candidates contest Northern Territory general elections than they do Australian federal elections in the Northern Territory, the CLP, Labor and independents usually have a higher vote share at territory elections than at federal elections in the Northern Territory due to the absence of right-wing minor parties such as Pauline Hanson's One Nation and the fact that the Greens do not run in every seat at territory elections.
+On the territory level, the Redbridge poll found that 25% of One Nation supporters would vote for the CLP on the territory level, second to only the Shooters, Fishers and Farmers Party (SFF) at 33%.

 Organisation

 Branch delegates and members of the party's Central Council attend the Annual Conference of the Country Liberal Party to decide the party's platform.
 The Central Council is composed of the party's office bearers, its leaders from the Territory Assembly and the Federal Parliament and representatives of party branches.

 The Annual Conference of the Country Liberal Party, attended by branch delegates and members of the party's Central Council, decides matters relating to the party's platform and philosophy.
 The Central Council administers the party and makes decisions on pre-selections.
 It is composed of the party's office bearers, its leaders in the Northern Territory Legislative Assembly, members in the Federal Parliament, and representation from each of the party's branches.

 The CLP president has full voting rights with the National Party and observer status with the Liberal Party.
 Both the Liberals and Nationals receive Country Liberal delegations at their conventions.
 After federal elections, the CLP directs its federal members and senators as to which of the two other parties they should sit with in the parliamentary chamber.
-In practice, CLP House members usually sit with the Liberals, while CLP Senators sit with the Nationals.
+In practice, since the 1980s CLP House members usually sit with the Liberals, while CLP Senators usually sit with the Nationals.